 - 1. A two-step TB skin test, or QuantiFERON TB Test; Tuberculosis Policy: All nursing students are screened annually, for tuberculosis.
 Initially a two-step tuberculin skin test (TST) will be used to provide a baseline.
 Each nursing student is responsible for providing evidence of screening for TB.
 Documentation incudes: TB screening form (date and test result cited as positive or negative).
 If symptomatic, the nursing student is required to submit documentation of medical evaluation of the nursing student's health status related to TB.
 Nursing students with a positive skin test are required to provide written clearance from their health care provider in order to provide patient/client care.
 Additional requirements may be expected based upon current Centers of Disease Control (CDC). - 2.
 MMR immunization, MMR Policy: Have immunizations that are current for, or have documented proof of, immunity to measles, mumps, and rubella (MMR).
 Adults born before 1957 are generally considered immune to measles and mumps.
 All adults born in 1957 or later should have documentation of 2 or more doses of MMR vaccine unless they have a medical contraindication to the vaccine or laboratory evidence of immunity to each of the three diseases.
 Documentation of provider-diagnosed disease is not considered acceptable evidence of Immunity for Measles, Mumps or Rubella, (Recommended Adult Immunization Schedule United States 2015, CDC.gov). - 3.
 Current Tetanus, Diphtheria, and Pertussis (Tdap) vaccination according to the Center for Disease Control guidelines. - 4.
 Documentation of the Hepatitis B vaccination B series, including titer, or have a valid waiver on file. - 5.
 Varicella Immunization; two shot series or Titer. - 6.
-Background check provided through CastelBranch. the cost of the background check is the student's responsibility.
+Background check provided through CastelBranch.
+The cost of the background check is the student's responsibility.
 If you have any criminal activity stated on your background check, it is recommended that you contact the Montana Board of Nursing to determine if you are eligible to take the NCLEX-RN exam upon completion of the ASN Program. - 7.
-Health Insurance Card - 8.
+A current Health Insurance card - 8.
 Flu shot documentation or doctor's note stating why you cannot receive the flu shot every fall semester. - 9.
-Professional liability insurance which is provided by MSU-Northern through student program fees. - 10.
-All ASN nursing students are mandated to take the AHA BLS certification course that will be offered in the NRSG 233-Foundations of Nursing Lab during Fall Semester. - 11.
-Health standards are to be met as required by the participating clinical facilities.
-Additional laboratory/diagnostic test results or verification of required health standards/status may be required by these facilities.
-The Department of Nursing faculty will require documentation that the standards/status are met. - 12.
+Drug testing is required every fall semester.
+The test is provided through CastleBranch.
+The cost of the drug test is the student's reponsibility.
+(This test will be scheduled for you by the Department of Nursing office after the start of Fall semester). - 10.
+COVID-19 Vaccination Card: show date of immunizations and boosters and if you received Moderna, Johnson & Johnson or Pfizer (required by clinical facilities) - 11.
+Professional liability insurance which is provided by MSU-Northern through student program fees. - 12.
+All ASN nursing students are mandated to take the AHA BLS certification course that will be offered in the NRSG 233-Foundations of Nursing Lab during Fall Semester. - 13.
+Health Standards are to be met as required by the participating clinical facilities.
+Additional laboratory/diagnostic test results or verification of required health standards/status are met. - 14.
 HIPPA Policy: All Nursing Students are legally accountable under the Health Information Privacy and Accountability Act (HIPPA) of 1996 to ensure the confidentiality of patient health information.